Tomn94/ebooks_tutorial/README.md

   [Xcode](https://developer.apple.com/xcode/).
 On Linux, you can install ruby with `sudo apt-get install ruby`.

+    - i also heavily recommend installing [rvm](https://rvm.io) (I should basically make this a requirement, but there are ways around it). install rvm (and ruby) with
+      `\curl -sSL https://get.rvm.io | bash -s stable` (if you're on Linux and you don't have curl, `sudo apt-get install curl`) first, run `rvm get stable --auto-dotfiles`, because rvm needs to be added to your `$PATH`.
+      second, this project uses ruby v1.9.3, and you'll probably have the newest version of ruby, so run `rvm install ruby-1.9.3-p547` to install that. you should be all good until later, when you start working in your directory.

 - it also might help to learn some basic command-line stuff, but that's up to you to decide